Prince Sultan University

 Prince Sultan University Risk Register example is shown in Appendix for GV0004 in the guidelines.

-- Each Risk statement has a unique number (e.g. CBA-ACC-AR-001), which is called Risk ID
+- Each Risk statement has a unique number (e.g., CBA-ACC-AR-001), which is called Risk ID

-Each Risk statement is categorized as Academic/Financial/Other risk: AR = Academic Risk statement; FR = Financial Risk; OR = Other Risk; - A unit manager is responsible for identifying and managing each risk statement;
+- Each Risk statement is categorized as Academic/Financial/Other risk: AR = Academic Risk statement; FR = Financial Risk; OR = Other Risk;

 - Each Risk statement should have a cause and impact description;